leonp/thisdaysportion/_posts/2021-03-13-libraries-as-alternative.md

 ---
 title: Libraries as alternative
 category: thinking
-sub: "Libraries co-exist with some huge, powerful organisations.
-Is thinking of them as an alternative to the Googles and Amazons of this world better than trying to compete?"
+sub: "Lots of organisations offer similar services to libraries.
+Is thinking of libraries as an alternative to the Googles and Amazons of this world better than trying to compete with them?"
 ---

 How we think about the function of libraries in relation to other organisations that provide the same set of things can be complex.
-Especially when we consider them as _competitors_.
+Especially when we consider the list of _competitors_, some of whom are frankly terrifying in their reach and resources:

 - Coffee shops (a place to spend leisure time)
 - Gyms (ditto)